SrikarLabs/Serverless-CRUD-App-Load-Test/LoadTest.md

  ![LT10](./images/LT10.jpg)

-And this time, response time came down because Lambda has more memory and vCPU
+And this time, response time came down to 307 ms because Lambda has more memory and vCPU

  ![Test2](./images/Test2.jpg)
   ![Report2](./images/Report2.jpg)